Examples of our responses to planning applications

 - Chair the South Yorkshire Local Nature Partnership to influence policy and sharing of good practice across the county.

 - Encouraging Local Authorities and other public bodies to implement the NERC Biodiversity Duty.

 - Influencing key community and well-being strategies to ensure that engagement with the natural environment and the benefits of sustainable lifestyles are included.

 This work is important because it allows the Trust’s priorities to be integrated into these policies and strategies, making it easier for the work to actually be delivered on the ground.
 The work also raises the profile of the Trust and the different work we do.
-The Trust’s Chief Executive, the Living Landscape Development Manager and the Community Engagement & Learning Manager lead on this work with other members of staff, trustees and volunteers.
+The Trust’s Chief Executive and Living Landscape Development Manager lead on this work with other members of staff, trustees and volunteers.